dheerajpreddy/Research-Starter-Kit/README.md

 **even more free advice** - So you wanna be a badass and still continue to use Jupyter for production code, huh? 🙄 Well, tmux is super useful in this case.
 Log in, create new tmux session and then enter into a node.
 That way your ssh session can exit without hurting the interactive session.

+To free memory from Ada, use this command:

+`rm -r ./cache/`

 --------------------------------------------------------------------------

 ## Extras: Using GUI Tools